-Step 1: Control Tank by subscribing to Joy topic
+Step 1: Controlling Tank by Subscribing to the Joy Topic

-Step 1 describes how to send robot commands to the robot controller through ROS-based communication, and control the robot based on the commands.
-Specifically, the status of the joystick is sent as a Joy topic, which is received by the controller so that the Tank robot can be controlled by the joystick.
+In Step 1, we’ll explain how to send commands to a robot’s controller through ROS-based communication and control the robot based on those commands.
+Specifically, we’ll transmit the joystick state as a Joy topic and receive it on the controller side, enabling joystick control of the Tank robot.

-After the preparations described in the previous section are completed, start Choreonoid.
+Once you’ve completed the preparations described in the previous section, start Choreonoid.

 rosrun choreonoid_ros choreonoid

-Let’s load models to be simulated on Choreonoid and build a project.
-In this tutorial, we will use a tank-like Tank model as the model corresponding to the robot.
-After starting Choreonoid, follow the steps below to do Creation of Simulation Project for this model.
+Let’s load the models to be simulated in Choreonoid and build a project.
+This tutorial uses the tank-like Tank model as the robot model.
+After starting Choreonoid, follow these steps to create a Creating a Simulation Project for this model:

-5. Configure the properties of the AIST simulator (“Self Interference Detection” to true)
+5. Configure the AIST Simulator properties (set “Self Collision Detection” to true)

-This process is basically the same as Step 1: Creating a simulation project in the Tank tutorial , so please refer to that for further instructions.
+This process is essentially the same as Step 1: Creating a Simulation Project in Tank Tutorial, so please refer to that for the detailed procedure.

-There, we use a simple floor model as the environment model, but you can also use the plant model used in Changing the environment model , which will give you a more realistic image when communicating camera images later in this tutorial.
-(However, the model will be heavy, so depending on your PC environment, a simple floor model may be easier to handle.)
-The repository for this tutorial on Github uses the plant model.
+While that tutorial uses a simple floor model as the environment, you can also use the plant model from Changing the Environment Model.
+This will provide more realistic images when communicating camera images later in this tutorial.
+(However, the model is heavier, so depending on your PC environment, a simple floor model might be easier to handle.)
+The repository for this tutorial published on GitHub uses the plant model.

-Once you have built your project, save it as a project file using “File” - “Save Project As” from the main menu.
-Create a subdirectory named “project” in the top directory of this tutorial, and store the file in the subdirectory with the name “step1.cnoid”.
+Once you’ve built the project, save it as a project file using “File” - “Save Project As” from the main menu.
+Create a subdirectory called “project” in the directory created for this tutorial and save it there with the name “step1.cnoid”.

-This will result in the following directory/file structure in the package for this tutorial.
+This results in the following directory/file structure for the tutorial package:

 + choreonoid_ros_tank_tutorial